Kansas City Psychotherapy

-The law protects the privacy of all communication between a psychotherapist and client, with only a few restrictions.
+I am committed to protecting every client's confidentiality in every manner possible.
+This includes limited documentation of sensitive information, properly securing electronic medical records, and first consulting with you prior to sharing any information that has been legally subpoenaed.
+The law protects the privacy of most communication between a psychotherapist and client, with only a few restrictions.
 Those restrictions are discussed in detail prior to beginning therapy.
 HIPAA (Health Information Portability and Accountability Act) is also a federal law that protects patient rights with regard to use of protected health information.

 Are you Available for Complimentary Phone Consultation?

 I am available for a 15 minute complimentary phone or face-to-face consultation if you are considering becoming a client and would like to discuss details about my approach and process.
 Current clients are also allowed complimentary phone consultation in between our sessions, limited to 10 minutes.
-Phone consultation for a longer period of time is available, but will be considered a full-session.
+Phone consultation for a longer period of time is available, but will be billed as a counseling session.

-What is the Difference Between a Counselor, Psychiatrist, Psychologist, or Social Worker?
+What is the Difference Between a Counselor, Psychiatrist, Nurse Practitioner, Psychologist, or Social Worker?

 What is Your Theoretical Approach to Counseling?